villanuevajoshua27/DevOps-cheat-sheet/Ubuntu - Certbot Apache2.md

 sudo apt install certbot python3-certbot-apache
 ```

-- Make sure your configuration are all correct and have A records that target your public ip address
+- Make sure your configurations are all correct and have A records that target your public IP address

 - Install certbot apache
 ```
 sudo certbot --apache

+OR

+sudo certbot --apache -d <your_domain> -d <your_sub_domain>
 ```

-- Once installing is done, Enable the SSL Module
+- Once installation is done, Enable the SSL Module
 ```
 sudo a2enmod ssl
 ```

-- Setup your updated configuration that will make your http request redirect in https.
-Make sure you setup port 443 for https
+- Set up your updated configuration to redirect your HTTP request to HTTPS.
 ```
 <VirtualHost *:80>
     ServerAdmin webmaster@localhost